French Army in World War I: Uniforms

 In order to appease traditionalists, a new cloth was devised woven from red, white and blue threads, known as "Tricolour cloth", resulting in a drab purple-brown colour.
-Unfortunately the red thread could only be produced with a dye made in Germany, so only the blue and white threads were used.
+However the red thread required a dye made in Germany, so that only the blue and white threads were finally used.
 The adoption of the blue-grey uniform (known as "horizon-blue" because it was thought to prevent soldiers from standing out against the skyline) had been approved by the French Chamber of Deputies on 10 July 1914 but new issues had not been possible before the outbreak of war a few weeks later.

-The very heavy French losses during the Battle of the Frontiers can be attributed in part to the high visibility of the French uniforms, combined with peacetime training which placed emphasis on attacking in massed formations.
+The very heavy French losses during the Battle of the Frontiers could be attributed in part to the high visibility of the French uniforms, combined with peacetime training which placed emphasis on attacking in massed formations.
 The shortcomings of the uniforms were quickly realized and during the first quarter of 1915 general distribution of horizon-blue clothing in simplified patterns had been undertaken.
-The long established infantry practice of wearing greatcoats for field service, buttoned back when on the march, was continued in the trenches.
+The long established infantry practice of wearing greatcoats for field service, buttoned back to free the legs when on the march, was continued in the trenches.
 British-style puttees were issued in place of leather gaiters from October 1914.

-The first months of the conflict show that 77% of the wounds received by soldiers are head wounds and in 80% of cases these wounds are fatal.
+The first months of the conflict show that 77% of the wounds received by soldiers were head wounds and in 80% of cases these wounds were fatal.
 To limit these injuries, skull caps were distributed from December 1914 to be placed under the kepi.
 On 21 February 1915, the War Ministry decided to order steel helmets.
 In April 1915, Colonel Adrian proposed a helmet made of three pieces of rolled steel 7 mm thick.
 The helmet was ordered in June 1915 and distributed from September onwards.
 The French Army was the first to introduce steel helmets for protection against shrapnel, and by December 1915 more than three million "Adrian" helmets had been manufactured.